dlenski/mysotherm/README.md

-Using the `liten-up` tool, you can "magically upgrade" your Mysa V2 Lite thermostat: this script tricks the app into thinking your device is a Mysa V1 thermostat, and then translates the slightly-incompatible setpoint messages into the correct format for this device.
+Using the `liten-up` tool, you can "magically upgrade" your Mysa V2 Lite thermostat: this script tricks the app into thinking your device is a Mysa V1 thermostat, and then does a two-way translation of the slightly-incompatible messages sent by the device and the app into the correct formats.

 Run with:
 ```
-poetry run liten-up -u me@whatever.com -p PASSWORD
+poetry run liten-up --current 5.67
 ```

+The `--current` option specifies the estimated current, in Amperes, drawn by your Mysa V2 Lite device(s).
+If provided, this will inform the energy usage shown in the app.

 While running, the official Mysa smartphone apps will show humidity sensor, zone control, and usage statistics for your Mysa V2 Lite devices.